Skip to main content ] Facebook Twitter Member area

 Another important factor to consider is that UV rays can reflect off of surfaces, like water, concrete and snow.

-Ms Walker adds that older people undertaking sun protection are also great role models for grandchildren as young children tend to mimic adults and what they do.
+Ms Walker added that older people undertaking sun protection are also great role models for grandchildren as young children tend to mimic adults and what they do.
 Promoting sun protection not only protects yourself, but also instils good sun-safe behaviours in the younger generation from an early age.

 Do you make sure to slip, slop, slap during the summer?
-Tell us in the comments below.

 Related content: